pavel-lens/fe-interview/readme.md

 * A suite of unit tests written for this component using your favourite testing toolchain
 * Keyboard accessible component
 * IE11 support
-* Any other improvment you can think of
+* Any other improvement you can think of

 ## API documentation